 In person interpreter services are by far the most effective and favorable solution for communication barriers.
-When an interpreter is physically in the room they can do a much better job of reading body language and facial expressions which allows them facilitate the conversation in a more effective manner.
+When an interpreter is physically in the room, they can do a much better job of reading body language and facial expressions, allowing them to facilitate the conversation in a more effective manner.
 Dr. Albert Mehrabian is known for his breakdown of human communication into 7% spoken words, 38% tone of voice, and 55% body language.
-While there is some disagreement on the exact percentages, all agree nonverbal communication dominates verbal.
-This is the main reason why having an interpreter on site with you is much more effective.
+While there is some disagreement on the exact percentages, all experts agree nonverbal communication dominates verbal.

-Another benefit to working with interpreters in person is that it allows you to build a personal rapport with them.
-It gives you ample time to brief the interpreter on the given situation and having a positive relationship with each other will also increase the effectiveness of the interpretation session.
-Furthermore, when you find an interpreter that you click with, you have more of an opportunity to continue working with them.
+Another benefit of working with interpreters in person is that it allows you to build a personal rapport.
+You’ll have ample time to brief the interpreter on the given situation.
+Having a positive relationship will also increase the effectiveness of the interpreting session.

 Consecutive interpretation is when an interpreter facilitates a conversation.
 One person speaks then pauses for the interpreter to repeat what is said and vice versa between the two parties.
 This is ideal for meetings, interviews, and general conversations.

 Simultaneous interpretation is when an interpreter translates what is being said in real time with about a 2-3 second delay.
 Equipment such as a microphone and headsets are typically required for this mode of interpretation as to not disrupt the rest of the audience.
-This is mainly used for presentations, conferences, training’s, and generally anytime one person will be speaking for more than 30 seconds to 1 minute at a time.
+This is mainly used for presentations, conferences, training, etc.

 I have employees who are bilingual.
 Why can’t I use them?
 Do I need a professional interpreter?

-When you use anyone besides a professional interpreter, you are running some serious risks.
-When you are using interpreters to communicate with partners, distributors, suppliers, and clients, you do not want to risk your message being distorted or altogether inaccurate.
-Mistakes can damage your reputation, brand identity, and worse off all, loss of clients and business.
-Think about it this way – just as someone who owns a DSLR camera does not make him/her a professional photographer, not everyone who speaks multiple languages makes a great interpreter.
+When you use anyone besides a professional interpreter, you are running serious risks.
+When using interpreters to communicate with partners, distributors, suppliers, and clients, you do not want to risk your message being distorted or altogether inaccurate.
+Mistakes can damage your reputation, brand identity, and worst of all, lose clients and business.
+Think about it this way – just as someone who owns a DSLR camera does not make him/her a professional photographer, not everyone who speaks multiple languages has the training required to be a professional interpreter.

-Without knowing what their education and professional level of knowledge in other languages, how can you trust them to be able to handle the level of technical knowledge invariably necessary in any type of manufacturing conversation?
 They may not have the same technical vocabulary in other languages that they possess in English.
 Professional interpreters are consistently expanding their vocabulary and are trained in the art of facilitating communication between two parties.
 They also specialize in specific industries such as manufacturing or aerospace.
 Language service providers typically match interpreters with clients with the same industry specialization.
 Professional interpreters remain unbiased and can seamlessly translate what is being said between two parties.
-It’s a learned and practiced skill that takes time to cultivate and become proficient at.
-Don’t stress yourself out over language and communication, leave it to the experts and call in a professional so you and your team can focus on what you’re great at.
+It’s a learned and practiced skill that takes time to acquire.

 Tips For Working With Interpreters

-Once you have decided to work with professional interpreter services, here are a few tips to prepare for the meeting and things to keep in mind while working with interpreters.
+Once you have decided to work with a professional interpreter, here are a few tips to prepare for the meeting and things to keep in mind while working with interpreters.
 Proper preparation ensures that everyone is on the same page for a smooth and successful meeting/event/etc.

 - Whenever possible, book your interpreter ahead of time.
 Give your language services provider background information and any available details of the meeting .
 This will help them book the best suited interpreter for your meeting.
 If you have a particular interpreter you enjoy working with, booking ahead of time will give you a greater probability that he/she is available.